CCI-BIO/ZERO_Viewer/README.md

 ![alt text]( "Logo Title Text 1")

-Once the main window pops up click run in browser window.
+Once the window pops up, click "Open in Browser".
+This will open a browser window/tab (default browser) with the application running.
+Please note that the Rstudio window (where you clicked "Open in Browser", will still be running in the background.
+Do not close this as this is the main process for the application (else the application will terminate).
 The application must be run in a browser window as the plot download functionality is only availble via browsers.

 ![alt text]( "Logo Title Text 1")

+To terminate the program simply close all browser and Rstudio windows.

 ## Troubleshooting and common issues